Mall 205

 Mall 205 was an enclosed shopping mall located at the junction of Interstate 205 and S.E.
 Washington Street in Portland, Oregon's Hazelwood neighborhood, in the United States.
-The mall features over 20 stores and a food court; anchor stores include The Home Depot, Oregon DMV, Target, Arch Fitters and 24 Hour Fitness.
-The mall's two-story Target store is the largest Target in the state of Oregon.
+The mall featured over 20 stores and a food court; anchor stores include The Home Depot, Oregon DMV, Target, Arch Fitters and 24 Hour Fitness.
+The mall's two-story Target store was the largest Target in the state of Oregon.
 Mall 205 was acquired and renovated in 2001 by CenterCal properties.